US Army approves Dakota Access Pipeline without required environmental review

 What are you suggesting, exactly?
 That each locality can block whatever transport goes through it?
 Maybe put up a tollbooth?

-Coal isn't safe either, nor nuclear, hell with solar someone might fall off a roof and the panels can be toxic.
+Coal isn't safe either, nor nuclear, hell even with solar someone might fall off a roof during maintenance or installation and the panels can be toxic.
 What perfectly safe energy source do you propose?

 http://articles.latimes.com/2014/jan/13/nation/la-na-nn-nort...